KILTprotocol/docs/docs/chain/collator.md

 - Storage - A NVMe solid-state drive.
 Should be reasonably sized to deal with blockchain growth.
 Starting around 80GB - 160GB will be okay for the first six months of KILT's parachain and Kusama relay chain but will need to be re-evaluated every six months.
 - Memory - 16GB

-The specs posted above are by no means the minimum specs that you could use when running a Collator, however you should be aware that if you are using less you may need to toggle some extra optimizations in order to be equal to other Collator that are running the standard.
+The specification posted above are by no means the minimum specs that you could use when running a Collator, however you should be aware that if you are using less you may need to toggle some extra optimizations in order to be equal to other Collator that are running the standard.

 You can compare your hardware with the above listed hardware by running the benchmarks.
 If your benchmark results are better (smaller weights) than ours, your hardware is faster than the required minimum.